raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 ## Test the motors with Scratch

-Any motor controller for two motors will use four GPIO pins to send signals to the motors.
+Any motor controller for two motors will use four GPIO pins to send signals to the motors:
 + Motor A clockwise
 + Motor A counter-clockwise
 + Motor B clockwise